maconmagno/BARS/632_Mrk653/README.md

 Preview of Mrk 653 is shown below.
-The contours represent the 22 GHz 1" image.
+The contours represent the PanSTARRS-1-g image.

 ![Mrk653.png](Mrk653.png "Mrk653")